myConsciousness/metis/README.md

 # Metis
-Metis is the client application for crawling, scraping, and searching tech-articles.
+Metis is the client application for crawling, scraping, and searching articles.
 Now it is designated for Hatena.

 # Requirements
-Metis requires the following to run:
+Metis requires the following to run (preparing):
 * [Python 3.x](https://www.python.org/)

 # Help